How to send out a press release? We analyzed 1 million subject lines

-This is an interesting question that has been brought up numerous times by public relation professionals.
+This is an interesting question that has been brought up numerous times by public relations professionals.
 As a provider of tools for PR teams, we were keen to find out the answer, so we decided to investigate.
+We wanted to identify how to write an email introducing a press release example in a way that grabs readers effectively.

 Trying to find answers to some of the recurring questions “do you attach the entire story to your email?” or “do you include all the visuals in your email?”, we found out most decisions were made using “soft” arguments such as emotion, previous experiences or gut feeling.